RobertfKroeger/Obsidian-Notes/Fall 2023/ICS 114 Algorithms and Programming.md

 - Reference variables contain addresses to the object that they are referencing, when you reference it you are accessing it's address in main memory.
 - In other languages reference variables are referred to as pointers.

-## Methods
+## Methods:

+### Method Definition
 - A method is a named block of statements, when we break down a problem with problem decomposition we end up with many smaller modules and these are called Methods in Java and Functions in C based languages.
 	- In order to use a method we need to:
 		1) Define the method:
 		- Provide a Header/Signature for the method
 		- A method Body which will be executed when the method is called.
-	2) We then use the Signature of the method to Call or Invoke the method.
+				1) We then use the Signature of the method to Call or Invoke the method.
-- ### Method Definition
+#### The five parts of a method
-	- The Method header contains 5 separate parts:
+The Method header contains 5 separate parts:
-		1) The visibility of the method: These can be Public, Private, or Protected.
+		1) **The visibility of the method:** These can be Public, Private, or Protected.
-		2) Static: this is optional, static methods belong to a class and are invoked without an object.
+		2) **Static:** this is optional, static methods belong to a class and are invoked without an object.
-		3) The return type: It can return a value or not, in this case void is used.
+		3) **The return type:** It can return a value or not, in this case void is used.
 If there is a return type, there must be a return statement somewhere in the body of the method.
-		4) The name of the method which is the same as the naming convention for other identifiers or variable which is camelCase.
+		4) **The name of the method** which is the same as the naming convention for other identifiers or variable which is camelCase.
-		5) The parameter list is the final part of a method and is the parameters that are passed to a method when it is called, that are used when it is called.
+		5) **The parameter list** is the final part of a method and is the parameters that are passed to a method when it is called, that are used when it is called.
 Then formal parameters require both a type and a name.
 - The method body contains the logic that the methods uses.
 ### Calling Methods
 - When a method is called there are two possibilities:
 	- either the method does not return any values, and is declared void in it's definition